 Grey Rock Golf Club—Austin

-Though not a new golf course, Grey Rock is the most recent addition to Austin’s stable of municipal golf courses.
-The city purchased the golf course, formerly known as Circle C, for just under $10 million and has transformed it into a public facility with high-quality golf located less than 20 minutes from downtown.
+The city of Austin purchased Grey Rock, formerly known as Circle C, for just under $10 million and has transformed it into a public facility with high-quality golf located less than 20 minutes from downtown.

 Designed by Jay Morrish, Grey Rock features large, inviting greens and rolling terrain lined by massive oak trees.
 Perhaps one of Grey Rock’s biggest attributes is its proximity to the famous Salt Lick BBQ—just a 10-minute drive to the popular spot in Driftwood.
 Play a twilight round for $46 during the week, otherwise the prime weekend rate is $85. https://www.greyrockgolfandtennis.com/index.htm

 Located 20 minutes northwest of downtown Austin, Avery Ranch is a “real Hill Country golf experience” running along the 60-acre Lake Avery.
 The golf course opened in 2002 and was designed by former Nicklaus Golf Course Design architect Andy Raugust and features generous yet undulating greens and an array of rock walls and water features.